High-performance computing

-High-performance computing (HPC) uses supercomputers and computer clusters to solve advanced computation problems.
+High-performance computing (HPC) is the use of supercomputers and computer clusters to solve advanced problems.

 Overview

 HPC integrates systems administration (including network and security knowledge) and parallel programming into a multidisciplinary field that combines digital electronics, computer architecture, system software, programming languages, algorithms and computational techniques.

 HPC technologies are the tools and systems used to implement and create high performance computing systems.
-Recently, HPC systems have shifted from supercomputing to computing clusters and grids.
-Because of the need of networking in clusters and grids, High Performance Computing Technologies are being promoted by the use of a collapsed network backbone, because the collapsed backbone architecture is simple to troubleshoot and upgrades can be applied to a single router as opposed to multiple ones.
+Since around 2005, HPC systems have shifted from supercomputing to computing clusters and grids.
+Because of the need of networking in clusters and grids, High Performance Computing Technologies are achieved by the use of a collapsed network backbone, because the collapsed backbone architecture is simple to troubleshoot and upgrades can be applied to a single router as opposed to multiple ones.
+HPC integrates with data analytics in AI engineering workflows to generate new data streams that increase simulation ability to answer the "what if" questions.